pinardemetci/pinardemetci.github.io/updates.md

 <tr>

   <td class='col-md-3'><strong>16 Dec 2025</strong></td>
   <td>My poster presentation was selected for an <strong>"Outstanding poster presentation award"</strong> at <a href="https://conventioncalendar.com/us/ma/boston/boston-convention-and-exhibition-center/broad-institute-21st-annual-retreat-414864">the Broad Retreat</a>!
-It was one of 10 posters selected from 302 in total, and one of only 2 selected from the 72 posters in the "Computational & Data Sciences" category.</td>
+It was one of 10 posters selected from 302 in total, and one of only 2 selected from the 72 posters in the <em>"Computational & Data Sciences"</em> category.</td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>15 Dec 2025</strong></td>